Exploring a new country to relocate to? Congratulations! If you’re saying “I want to move abroad” here’s my relocating tips advice.

-If you’re exploring a new country for retirement or relocation possibilities, your best option is to stay in a short term rental.
+Look into staying in a short term rental while you look around.
 In my opinion it’s the closest thing to a home away from home.

 If you’ve found a sympathetic hotel brand you like, then please share!
 I know many inns are upping their game and providing Hypnos beds, rain showers and in room Nespresso machines but alas too many are still concerned with profit over patronage.